-Students in kindergarten through fourth grade regularly have class in the core courses of mathematics, reading/language arts, social studies, science and religion.
+Students in kindergarten through fourth grade regularly have classes in the core courses of mathematics, reading/language arts, social studies, science and religion.
 Reading class is structured using the Guided Reading framework.
 In addition, students are exposed to music, art, technology, physical education and foreign language instruction weekly.
-Students in grades K-4 also participate in Catechesis of the Good Shepherd, a Montessori-based, spiritual formation which takes place weekly in a dedicated atrium space.